-When you see a disproportionately large spike sloping upwards on either side of the market depth chart, you call this a wall.
+When you see a disproportionately large spike sloping upwards on either side of the market depth chart, you call this a buy or sell wall.

-Why do these walls appear, you say?
+Why do these buy and sell walls appear, you say?
 Sometimes they are accidental, and other times intentional.

 When walls are intentional, most likely it is put there by a whale (someone with large sums of money), aiming to manipulate the price of an instrument to their benefit.